Confront BJP-hired goons with ladle and spatula, Mamata tells women in Bengal | Politics

 ''Yesterday, one of the Adhikari brothers was seen distributing money...
 Women in the area caught him red-handed and asked the police to arrest him.
 They also handed over 30 goons, all hired from outside, to the police,'' she said.

-Banerjee asserted that the saffron party's fate will be sealed after the first phase of polls.
+Banerjee asserted that the saffron party's fate will be sealed after the first phase of the polls.

 ''The BJP is bringing in goons from outside Bengal to places where the party has some foothold.
 I will urge the women of the state to come out with 'hata and khunti' (ladle and spatula) and confront the hoodlums.''
 She further requested the Election Commission to ensure that the assembly polls are conducted in a fair manner.